lobotomoe/blog/content/blog/if/index.md

 ![](byzantine_generals_problem.png)

+The problem is how to reach an agreement in such conditions (you can't trust anyone).

-If you try to google this you will see that almost in all cases Byzantine generals problem considering in blockchain context.
+If you try to google this you will see that almost in all cases BGP solutions considering in blockchain context.
 In context of computer science.
 And all the proposals for a solution are based on the thesis where the general is not a person, but a computer.

 Ok.
 We can force computers to following the some protocol.
 What about humans?
 We can't convert people to computers (as we know them).
 Even if we imagine that in the future we will implant communication chip into our brains, we are still not protected from "nature-of-the-human".

 Do you know at least one way to "force" people follow the protocol?

-# Nature-of-the-human
+# Human nature

-What?
-Nature of the human?
-Sounds very unscientific!
+> What?
+Human nature?
+I feel unscientific smell!

 Of course I mean biological human specification and I'm not talking about the chakras, astral body, aura or something like this.